 A PTC heater piggybacks this silicone rubber heater acting as a small temperature limiter without the need for bulkier control options.
 The small evaporator heater design saves the client cost and valuable space within their enclosure.

 A cartridge heater contains an electric coil surrounded by an insulating powder (typically magnesium oxide) and packed within a tapered sheath.
+All terminals exit the same end.
 This type of heater is commonly inserted into a cylindrical hole.
-The size and shape of the bore as well as the heating element is extremely important.
-There must be a tight uniform fit in order to achieve safe and efficient conductive heat transfer.
-In some cases a cartridge heater is used to heat a fluid and may be equiped with fins.
-They can also be made in shapes other than round such as square and triangular.
+The size and shape of the bore as well as the size and shape of the heating element is extremely important.
+There should be a firm uniform fit when energized to achieve safe and efficient conductive heat transfer.
+Not too tight or the heater may need to be drilled out when it expires.
+In some cases a cartridge heater is used to heat a fluid instead of a block of metal and will have fins to increase surface area.

 If you bend a strip heater into the shape of a ring then you have a band heater.
 They are clamped around pipes, barrels and the base of kettles.
 They are used to heat fluids and to assist in the melting of solids.
 The later is very common in the plastics processing industry where plastic pellets must be warmed to a sufficient temperature.
 This does not in itself melt the plastic but prepares the material for the mechanical process that actually does the melting.
-Sufficient heat is required for the retraction of the auger.
+Sufficient heat is required for the retraction of a large auger used in many plastic manufacturing processes.

 Determining a Solution